Bubobubobubobubo/sardine/docs/sardinopedia.md

 ## QuickStep swimming

 There is an alternative jam-oriented way of using *swimming functions* inspired by [FoxDot](https://foxdot.org/), another very cool *live-coding* library created by [Ryan Kirkbride](https://ryan-kirkbride.github.io/).
-It uses the same syntax and the same philosophy of patterning, but on **Sardine**'s foundations.
+It uses the same syntax and the same philosophy of patterning but on **Sardine**'s foundations.
 This mode of *swimming* is basically assigning [Senders](#senders) to an invisible *swimming functions* that is out of your reach.
 It is an emulation/simulation of FoxDot that is designed to work along with **Sardine** usual mode of operation.

 ### Players